ryan-rashidian/qemy/README.md

 - Fetch: economic data from FRED API
 - Chart: price history, linear regression, etc.
 - (In Progress) Model: DCF, Comps, and other valuation models.
+- (In Progress) Model: Monte Carlo and historical simulations.
+- (In Progress) Manual: built in user manual and guide to using qemy CLI.
 - (Planned) Filter: metric based stock screening.
-- (Planned) Backtest: Monte Carlo and historical simulations.
 - (Planned) Profile: user accounts and portfolio tracking.

 Note: Filing data is limited to US markets (GAAP) and all metrics are in USD for now.
 Support for global markets (IFRS) and currency conversion is planned.